LuaFan2/witcherrp/README.md

 # witcherrp
-Garry's Mod (gmod) gamemode based on rpbox (mine private repository)
+Garry's Mod (gmod) gamemode based on rpbox (mine private repository)<br />
-Status: In Progress
+Status: In Progress (cloning before the first release  and from the dev branch will not lead to anything good)

 ## Planned:
 - Character system